eugene2584/alx-pre_course/0x01-git/README.md

-I have made another readme file in a directory
+I made another read file in a new directory